datacommonsorg/data/scripts/us_bls/jolts/README.md

   """

 IMPORTANT:
-	If any new statistical variable comes in future , it is to be added to the dictionaries :
-		1. _dcid_map in map_config.py
+	If any new statistical variable comes in future , it is to be added to the dictionaries : _dcid_map in map_config.py

-		2. _mcf_map in mcf_config.py
+### Import Procedure

+The below script will download the data, generate csv and mcf files.

+`/usr/bin/python3 scripts/us_bls/jolts/bls_jolts.py`

+Execute the 'bls_jolts.py' script by using the following commands:

+  - if you want to perform "download and process", run the below command:

+        `python3 bls_jolts.py`

+  - if you want to perform "only download", run the below command:

+        `python3 bls_jolts.py --mode=download`

+  - if you want to perform "only process", run the below command:

+        `python3 bls_jolts.py --mode=process`